mtryergreen/kickstarter_analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-	1) We could create pie charts to showcase what proportions of kickstarter campaigns succeed versus which fail.
+We could create pie charts to showcase what proportions of kickstarter campaigns succeed versus which fail.
+Admittedly, these seem to be faulty becuase pie charts have a value limit (or so my Mac tells me), so only a small chunk of the data can be evaluated at a time.

-	2) We can also produce line graphs showing how average donations compare to the percentage funded over the course of the year.
+We can also produce line graphs showing how average donations compare to the percentage funded over the course of the year.